NCEAS/morpho/README.txt

 ***
 Version 1.8.1 is a significant update to 1.8.0 with new features and bug fixes.
 	Multi-lingual support has been added in this release, and language packs for English, Spanish, Portuguese, French, Japanese, and Chinese are included.
+	Explicit UTF-8 character encoding is used across the application.
 	Data entity management has been enhanced to allow import and export of non-tabular data files as well as the ability to view and convert these other data entities into data tables with attribute-level metadata descriptions.
 	Data packages can now be directly retrieved from the network or the local store using their Id.
-	Important bug fixes include:
+	Search filter for users in access control wizard Important bug fixes include:
 		-handling access control permissions in cases where there are mixed allow/deny rules -effectively capturing consecutive column delimiters when importing data tables